 The at-fault party may owe you significant compensation for the economic and noneconomic damages you suffered.
 You could bring a medical malpractice claim against a primary care provider, specialist, x-ray technician, surgeon, anesthesiologist, nurse, dentist, physical therapist, pharmacist, physician’s assistant, hospital or another health care entity.
 Our lawyers can help you identify the correct defendant and file a claim for the full value of your damages in Arizona.

 Medical malpractice is a difficult area of personal injury law.
 It can be much easier to navigate your case if you hire a lawyer from Gerber Injury Law to represent your interests.
 We can take over your case and keep you informed every step of the way.
-If you need answers to questions such as whether you have a claim and how much it could be worth, contact the Phoenix medical malpractice attorneys at Gerber Injury Law.
+If you need answers for yourself or a loved one to questions such as whether you have a claim and how much it could be worth, contact the Phoenix medical malpractice attorneys at Gerber Injury Law.
 We provide free case reviews.
 Send us an online message or call (623) 486-8300 24/7 to schedule your initial consultation in Arizona.